pinefoambath/notificationcenter/README.md

 ## Accessing the API endpoints

 This is the first API I've built from scratch.
-I haven't had time to research and set up token-based authentication (or, I have spent some time researching Tiddle as a token-based authentication service that runs with Devise but then I ran out of time🙃 - there's an unmerged branch called "install-token-authorisation" which you can have a look at to see how far I got).
+You would probably go with token-based authentication but I left this out to just focus on the API structure for now.
 Instead, I have gone with Devise for restricting users to their only their notifications, and for restricting all other API endpoints to admin users.
-This works and the tests show that.
-However, I'm guessing token-based authentication is what you want for this app.

 In order to run the app locally, given the lack of tokens, you will first need to disable Devise-based authorisation:
 1) remove "before_action :authenticate_user!" from the users_controller